 Housed in an early 19th century sugar warehouse, the Museum’s galleries are arranged by chronological order.
 They start with the Thames Highway, which explores London’s status as a port from the arrival of the Romans in 43 AD to medieval times.

 Next comes Trade Expansion and Legal Quay, charting the formation of the British Empire’s great trading companies, in particular the East India Company, and the quays established by Queen Elizabeth I in the 16th century for the collection of customs duties.

 The City and River gallery addresses the early part of the 19th century and the building of a massive new docks complex on the Isle of Dogs.

 Sailortown recreates an East London street from Victorian times, and First Port of Empire relives the glories of the Docklands in their heyday—handling massive volumes of goods from modern steam-powered iron ships.

-The timeline is completed by the Docklands at War exhibit (exploring the impact of the Second World War and the London Blitz) and the New Port New City gallery (describing how the Docklands has reinvented itself as a financial centre for the 21st century).
+The timeline is completed by the Docklands at War exhibit (exploring the impact of the Second World War and the London Blitz, complete with full-sized air raid shelter) and the New Port New City gallery (describing how the Docklands has reinvented itself as a financial centre for the 21st century).

 when?
 10am to 6pm, 7 days a week.
 Closed 24-26 Dec.

 8. Events and festivals

 Canary Wharf hosts a number of festivals and events each year.

 - The complex is the venue for the Canary Wharf Squash Classic tournament each March (2020: dates tba).
 First held in 2004, this is an event for 16 male professional players with a prize fund of $100,000.
 The format is best of five games.
 Games take place in a specially constructed court in the East Wintergarden.
 2019's entrants included Egypt's world champion Mohamed El Shorbagy.